collwe/JEDI-Crowd-Teaching/README.md

 We propose an adaptive teaching framework named JEDI to construct the personalized optimal teaching set for crowdsourcing workers.

 ### Content
-- Matlab implementation of JEDI with harmonic estimation
+- Matlab implementation of JEDI with omniscient teacher and JEDI with harmonic estimation.
 - Django/Python implementation of the JEDI adaptive web interface for real human learners.

 ### Acknowledgement